 - Why is an HbA1c not advised when screening and diagnosing GDM?

 Gestational diabetes mellitus (GDM) is a type of diabetes that develops during pregnancy, usually during the second or third trimester.
 Those who develop it usually don’t have diabetes before pregnancy, but it also goes away after giving birth.
 However, some women go on to develop Type 2 diabetes later in life.

 While it is true that any complication in pregnancy is a cause for concern, the good news is that gestational diabetes is controllable.
-Appropriate management through regular diet, exercise, and insulin therapy lowers the risk of developing complications.
+Appropriate management through regular diet, exercise, and blood sugar-regulating hormone therapy lowers the risk of developing complications.

 What causes GDM?

-Insulin is the type of hormone that keeps blood sugar levels in check.
-However, pregnancy hormones can interfere with how the body uses insulin.
+Our body has the type of hormone that keeps blood sugar levels in check.
+However, pregnancy hormones can interfere with how the body uses it.
 An example would be the increase of human placental growth hormone at 15 weeks of pregnancy which increases blood glucose levels.

-Normally, the body responds by making more insulin during pregnancy to meet the changing demands of the body.
-However, for some women, their system are unable to make enough insulin causing blood sugar levels to spike, eventually leading to GDM.
+Normally, the body responds by making more blood glucose-regulating hormone during pregnancy to meet the changing demands of the body.
+However, for some women, their system is unable to make enough of this hormone causing blood sugar levels to spike, eventually leading to GDM.

 Who is at risk of GDM?

 Women are considered high-risk candidates for GDM if they fall under any of these: